Ukraine crisis: What can the US expect from Germany? | DW | 13.02.2022

 But the US economy is structured differently from the German economy, and US diplomats have other priorities.
 The US has a large trade surplus, especially with China — an unwelcome fact for previous presidents.
 Germany, on the other hand, depends on these markets and is less able to afford a diplomatic rift.
 In addition, historical and moral considerations have shaped German foreign policy in the postwar era.

-The US, and by extension Ukraine, can't count on more weapons from Germany, or soldiers.
+The US, and by extension Ukraine, can't count on more weapons or soldiers from Germany.
 The 350 soldiers posted to Lithuania just a few days ago were merely a symbolic effort, just like the promise of 5,000 helmets.
 Scholz travels to Moscow on Tuesday for another round of shuttle diplomacy with Russian President Vladimir Putin, but there are doubts in Washington over whether anything will come of it.

 In their almost daily assessments, the CIA and the Pentagon have warned that a Russian attack is imminent.
 Meanwhile, in Congress, the issue of sanctions has been the subject of passionate debate: The Republican Party would prefer to impose them now, whether Russian soldiers cross the border into Ukraine or not.